Reduce your project costs! Let an expert value engineer your UXO mitigation measures

 There are three reasons why bombs did not explode:

-Analysis after WW2 estimated that about 10% of the high explosive bombs dropped on the United Kingdom failed to explode.
+Analysis after WW2 established that about 10% of the high explosive bombs dropped on the United Kingdom failed to explode.
 Many of them have now been found, but some remain.
 It is these bombs which are still being discovered on construction sites.

 In terms of tonnage, high explosive bombs accounted for the large majority of aerial delivered weapons dropped on the United Kingdom during WW2.
 Unexploded German high explosive bombs represent the primary UXO hazard that is posed on most construction sites, due to their potential to cause significant harm.

 The smallest high explosive bomb in common usage by the Germans was the 50kg SC (blast bomb) and tens of thousands were delivered.
 The total number of bombs dropped in each weight class reduced, as their weight increased and very few bombs weighing over 1000kg were deployed.

 It was estimated that 80% of the high explosive bombs dropped were blast bombs.
 One reason they were used is because of the high number of casualties resulting from glass being blown out of windows.

 The diagram shows a 1000kg bomb, which could be up to 3 metres in length and about 650mm in diameter, painted light blue as camouflage when looking up at planes.
 The blast bomb was nicknamed "Hermann" after Goering - the Luftwaffe's Nazi leader.
 50-60% of its weight was explosive.

 In a typical year, the Army will dispose of five German WW2 bombs in the UK, most of which are 50kg SC bombs and on average, one unexploded bomb is discovered in London each year.
 Not all of these bombs are found on construction sites.